thecyberdragon/Python-Scripts/cyber_tables_documentation.md

 # Example
 cyber_table.select(column_indexes=[1,5,7,8], where_by_index = {2:"dennis", 5:True, 11:24}, order_by = [2, 3], order_mode = "desc", limit = 20)
 # Print columns 1, 5, 7 and 8 where column 2 = "dennis", column 5 = True and column 11 = 24, order by column 2, then column 3 descending, and only print the top 20 items

+# You can change the logical comparrison from == if instead of using "age":24, you make the comparrison value a 2 item list with item 1 being the prefered comparrison.
+# "age":24 -> age == 24, "age":["<",24] -> age < 24.
+By default, == is the comparrison used unless a valid 2-item list is used in place of a single value.
 ```

 ### Indexes